dinhanhx/text-summarizer/README.md

 This software can be helpful tool for students to learn textbooks and articles productively.
 Moreover, lecturers can benefit from it when designing lecture slides based on textbooks.

-This is an example of a similar software: http://autosummarizer.com/
+An [example](http://autosummarizer.com/) of a similar software:

 The most fundamental function of the software is to return a list of keywords.
 If our team has more time, we can organize this list in this order: key concepts - brief explanation - conclusion.

 ### 2.2 Plans

-Front-end: The interface in design can be found here https://www.figma.com/file/ZSctHH5q0kA7mcsh6l9EZK/UI-text-summarizer
+Front-end: The interface in design can be found [here](https://www.figma.com/file/ZSctHH5q0kA7mcsh6l9EZK/UI-text-summarizer)

 Back-end: Our team is going to build a neural network on the Python platform to classify keywords.
-The kernel we plan to use can be found here https://www.kaggle.com/au1206/text-classification-using-cnn
+The kernel we plan to use can be found [here](https://www.kaggle.com/au1206/text-classification-using-cnn)

 ### 2.3 Risks &amp; Issues